ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : Calling `Abort` on a TCP Connection indicates that the Connection should be immediately closed by sending a RST to the peer (ABORT.TCP).

 CloseGroup:
-: Calling `CloseGroup` on a TCP Connection (CLOSE.TCP) is identical to calling `Close` on all TCP Connections within a group.
+: Calling `CloseGroup` on a TCP Connection (CLOSE.TCP) is identical to calling `Close` on this Connection and on all Connections in the same ConnectionGroup.

 AbortGroup:
-: Calling `AbortGroup` on a TCP Connection (ABORT.TCP) is identical to calling `Abort` on all TCP Connections within a group.
+: Calling `AbortGroup` on a TCP Connection (ABORT.TCP) is identical to calling `Abort` on this Connection and on all Connections in the same ConnectionGroup.

 ## MPTCP